Matt Done: Third spell at Rochdale

 After agreeing to a mutual termination of his contract with Sheffield United at the end of the 2016–2017 season, Done rejoined Rochdale on a two-year deal on 3 August 2017, announcing that he was "excited to be back".
 He made 57 appearances throughout the 2017–18 campaign, scoring eight goals.

 He was offered a new contract by Rochdale at the end of the 2018–19 season, having scored two goals in 43 games.
 In June 2019, he signed a new two-year contract with the club, with manager Brian Barry-Murphy stated that the player still retained hunger and ambition.
 He played 31 games in the 2019–20 campaign, scoring one goal.
 He played 41 games in the 2020–21 season, scoring three goals, as Rochdale were relegated into League Two.
 On 21 June 2021, Done signed a new one-year contract with the club.
 The 2021–22 season would be his last as a professional, and he scored one goal in 28 matches to leave himself in the top ten of the club's all-time appearances list.

 Coaching career

+Port Vale

 Done was employed as a Player Development Phase Coach at Port Vale.
+He was put in interim charge of the first-team, along with fellow academy coaches Will Ryder and Danny Lloyd, on 6 February 2024, following the sacking of Andy Crosby.
+They took charge of two games before Darren Moore was appointed as the new manager on 13 February.

+Rochdale

+In July 2025, he returned to Rochdale as a first-team coach, joining former teammates Jimmy McNulty and Josh Lillis.